-I recently helped setup an Exadata X2-8 Database Machine with the latest version of OEM Cloud Countrol (22.214.171.124).
+I recently helped set up an Exadata X2-8 Database Machine with the latest version of OEM Cloud Countrol (18.104.22.168).
 A few documents do exist for this process – the most useful of which are the Exadata Discovery Cookbook and the Setup Automation Kit.
-However I found a few inconsistencies and problems; I think the existing documents I found were written on older versions of OEM and older versions of the tools.
-Also there are some additional steps for older Exadatas which didn’t apply to my case.
+However, I found a few inconsistencies and problems; I think the existing documents I found were written on older versions of OEM and older versions of the tools.
+Also, there are some additional steps for older Exadatas which didn’t apply to my case.

-As I’ve become Director of Communities for IOUG recently, I’m intimately involved in many aspects of leading IOUG community.
-One of the area the user group is pursuing all the time is finding the new speakers and that takes some part of convincing the community members to actually start presenting.
+As I’ve become Director of Communities for IOUG recently, I’m intimately involved in many aspects of leading the IOUG community.
+One of the areas the user group is pursuing all the time is finding new speakers, and it takes a lot of convincing before community members actually start presenting.
 There are many of you who have exciting projects and implementations to share but can’t quite convince themselves to actually present.

-So… whether you are a total newbie presenter or a presenter with experience that didn’t present at IOUG Collaborate conference yet, you might find this webinar useful — IOUG: Call for Speakers Informational Webinar.
-Hope to see you selecting one of your projects or a technical area you are excited and knowledgeable about and send your abstract.
+So, whether you are a total newbie presenter or a presenter with experience that didn’t present at IOUG Collaborate conference yet, you might find this webinar useful: IOUG: Call for Speakers Informational Webinar.
+I hope to see you select one of your projects or a technical area you are excited and knowledgeable about and send your abstract.
 Feel free to post any question if have them — I’ll make sure they get answered.